-Car hire: I like a lot traveling by train and public transport, but a car certainly gives more freedom to explore.
-Renting a car at the airport and main train stations is easy, but beware that in the cities getting around is not easy, and parking is often even more difficult.+ + + + +
+Car hire: I like a lot traveling by train and public transport, but a car certainly allows more freedom.
+Renting a car at the airport and main train stations is easy.
+However, beware that in the cities getting around is not easy, and parking is often even more difficult.

 Where to stay in Brisighella: There are several accommodations options, including B&Bs, Hotels, and Agriturismi (farm holidays in the countryside).

 Had I been traveling by car, I certainly would have stayed someplace amidst the hills, but since I chose to use public transport, I stay at Modus Vivendi Rooms and Relax, a lovely B&B right in the center, recently refurbished and with also a small Spa in the basement.

 More things to do in Brisighella:

 Where to eat: I had delicious food (at a fair price) at both Trattoria La Casetta and Cantina del Bonsignore.
 Don’t miss to taste the local specialties and ask for advice on their recommended dishes.

 Shopping: If you can bring with you only one thing, let it be the Brisighella Olive Oil, which you won’t easily find around. pay a visit to the shop Terre di Brisighella, where they’ll let you taste the extra-virgin olive oil, and explain you the differences.
 The store has also plenty of other gourmet food which is very tempting.